Best Wheelchair Vans For Sale For Less!

 To begin, get to know the different wheelchair conversion types and options.
 Understand the differences in materials and methods particular manufacturers use.
 This is particularly important, as some manufacturers use substandard materials, take shortcuts with techniques, and do not even crash-test their vehicle designs.

 It’s a good rule of thumb to ensure the manufacturer of the wheelchair van you want to purchase is a National Mobility Equipment Dealers Association (NMEDA) member.
-NMEDA regulates production methods and ensures vehicles sold by their members are crash tested for safety.
+NMEDA regulates production methods and ensures vehicles sold by their members are crash-tested for safety.
 Dealers, too, can be members of NMEDA, so it’s also important to ensure the mobility dealer you are working with is also a member.

-Superior Van & Mobility and the wheelchair vans we sell, and rent are all NMEDA-certified and manufactured by the largest conversion companies in the world.
+Superior Van & Mobility and the wheelchair vans we sell and rent are all NMEDA-certified and manufactured by the largest conversion companies in the world.

 How a Wheelchair Van is Made